External Agency Fellowship Supplementation Policy

 - BTAA/Smithsonian Institution Fellowship Program (only those winners affiliated with the Big Ten Academic Alliance competition)

 Academic programs may request supplementation from the Graduate School for external fellowships its students receive that are not on the approved supplementation list.
 Note that these requests must come from the academic program in which the student is enrolled, not from individual students or advisors.
-If a program is requesting supplementation for a fellowship not on this list, it should:
+To requests supplementation for a fellowship not on this list, a representative from the program should complete the External Fellowship Supplementation Request on SurveyMonkey Apply.